Why does my electric space heater keep tripping my circuit breaker?

 General purpose circuits will serve more than one outlet, usually with one circuit per room.
 These are the kinds of circuits many folks use for their portable space heaters, and that’s the beginning of the problem.

-Space heaters usually consume upward of 1,000 watts, making it the kind of appliance that requires a dedicated circuit – not a general one.
+Space heaters usually consume upward of 1,000 watts, making them the kind of appliance that requires a dedicated circuit – not a general one.
 If your space heater is continually overloading a general-purpose circuit, you may want to switch it to a dedicated one.

 You may want to consider calling up your local electrician and discussing the installation of a new circuit.
 Circuit power loads can be redistributed around the house, but it’s not an easy do-it-yourself project.